-I, John Barthelmes, Commissioner of the NH Department of Safety, on behalf of the State of NEW HAMPSHIRE, as requested by the Administrator as a condition of approval of a grant under the authority of 49 U.S.C. § 31102, as amended, certify that the State satisfies all the conditions required for MCSAP funding, as specifically detailed in 49 C.F.R. § 350.211.
+I, Robert L. Quinn, NH Department of Safety Commissioner, on behalf of the State of NEW HAMPSHIRE, as requested by the Administrator as a condition of approval of a grant under the authority of 49 U.S.C. § 31102, as amended, certify that the State satisfies all the conditions required for MCSAP funding, as specifically detailed in 49 C.F.R. § 350.211.